 All eyewear equipment should be worn appropriately and in line with how the manufacturer intended it to be worn.
-All eyewear must be permanently labeled with the ASTM 2713 standard in the 2020 fall season.
+All eyewear must be permanently labeled with the ASTM 2713 stamp to meet NFHS standard.
+Lacrosse goggles must be SEI certified to the current ASTM lacrosse standard F3077.
 Field hockey goggles must have the front vertical bars.
 See the chart below for a list of approved field hockey goggles that are available from Longstreth Sporting Goods Store.

 |Goggles [brand/name]||ITEM CODE||Field Hockey ASTM 2713|

 In order for wire goggles to be legal for women's field hockey, they must have a wire bar that stretches vertically through the goggle.